Degree Granting Programs

 Please visit Health Services Research, Administration & Policy Graduate Program for additional information.

 Provides opportunities for study in a wide range of contemporary areas of pathology and microbiology, including bacteriology, immunology,virology, cell biology,and molecular biology.
 Students participate in coursework and lab oratory research that will prepare them for competitively securing rewarding research and teaching careers in academic institutions, biotechnology industries, biomedical laboratories, and government agencies.
+There are also opportunities to get international training through the International Alliance on Staphylococcus aureus Research and Education.

 Please visit Immunology, Pathology & Infectious Disease Graduate Program for additional information.